johnying7/Five-Minute-Puzzle/README.md

 Download [Git for Windows](https://gitforwindows.org/).

 * Run the executable
+* Uncheck "Only Show New Options" if it is available in Configuring the line endings section.
 * Click ``Next`` -> ``Next`` to approve the license and default components
 * Use Visual Studio as Git's default editor (ensure you already have visual studio code installed first)
 * Git from the command line and also from 3rd-Party Software